miklevin/MikeLev.in/_posts/2024-10-07-chatgpt-o1-code-review.md

 And now finally we get to the Pipulate sofware itself.

+## Exploring the Unconventional Aspects of Web Development with ChatGPT

-Me to ChatGPT o1-preview: Break this down into a markdown document going point by point over all the noteworthy, surprising and often anti-pattern things you find in here.
+**Me to ChatGPT o1-preview**: Break this down into a markdown document going point by point over all the noteworthy, surprising and often anti-pattern things you find in here.
 Feel free to show code snippets of the special ways this or that was handled and addressed.
 Include the triple backtick python fencing for good